NRCan/CanFlood/CONTRIBUTING.md

 2) perform a 'person test' by having a non-developer follow relevant tutorials. investigate warnings and fix errors.

-Once these tests are complete, a pull request should be completed to merge with the main branch.
+Once these tests are complete, a pull request should be completed and the dev branch merged into the main.

+### Prepare main branch for publication

+Now that all the code is tested and in the main branch, perform the following:

+1) update the README.md to summarize any new features

+2) similarly update canflood\metadata.txt

+3) delete all instances of *\__pycache__\

+4) zip the \canflood subfolder to some temporary directory

+5) login to [plugins.qgis.org](https://plugins.qgis.org/accounts/login/?next=/plugins/my) using the CanFlood credentials (ask Nicky).
+Navigate to **Upload a plugin** and select the zip file.

+6) in git-hub, create a release tag